We’ve all heard it before “Mandarin is the most spoken language in the world”, but should millennials be worried about learning it?

 You guessed it… if you like to travel, you may eventually head to a place that primarily speaks Mandarin.
 Instead of feeling uncomfortable and relying on a translation app, if you know Mandarin, you will be able to travel at ease with a full understanding of your surroundings.

-Not only will you be able to travel easily, buy your favourite treats and negotiate a bargain with the locals, but you can also help other tourists struggling with the Mandarin language.
+Not only will you be able to travel easily, buy your favorite treats and negotiate a bargain with the locals, but you can also help other tourists struggling with the Mandarin language.
 You’d be in their shoes if you chose not to learn Mandarin.

 Mandarin will bring you so many benefits.
 Over the last 35 years, China has become arguably the largest global economy out there.